Dormer Addition Cost Calculator quickly estimates how much it costs to build a shed dormer on your roof or unused attic.

 1. More living space: on average, a shed dormer can add about 200-250 sq. ft. of living space to your house.
-The beauty hear that you are not only adding more width, but height as well.
+The beauty here that you are not only adding more width, but height as well.
 This is ideal if your family is expanding, or you need a guest room.
 Most people choose to build a dormer with a bathroom, so this new room becomes completely functional and convenient for all types of uses.

 2. Extra light: a dormer is a relatively small space with windows and skylights.
 Therefore, its becomes one of the brightest areas of the home, perfect for a small library, home office, or bedroom.

-3. Boost curb appeal: a well designed shed dormer can actually add a lot of visual interest to an otherwise dull and boring roof line of a gable or cape style home.
+3. Improved curb appeal: a well designed shed dormer can actually add a lot of visual interest to an otherwise dull and boring roof line of a gable or cape style home.
 This can make a big difference if you ever plan to sell your house, as first impressions can make or break a sale.

-4. Good return on investment: home additions in general over a pretty handsome return on investment and shed dormers are no exception.
+4. Good return on investment: home additions in general offer a pretty handsome return on investment and shed dormers are no exception.
 This project’s resale value is around 84.3%, which is one of the highest in the remodeling industry.
-Keep in mind that your return with also depend on the overall value of your house as well as the size and interior design of your dormer.
+Keep in mind that your return with also depend on the overall value of your house, as well as the size and interior design of your dormer.
 Having a bathroom can significantly increase your ROI.

 5. Emergency exist: having a shed dormer offers a much needed additional emergency exit in case of a fire, or another life threatening situation.